 Investors who plan to make stock investments might consider the following.

-Risk tolerance is a measure of where on the risk spectrum the investor lands.
+is a measure of where on the risk spectrum the investor lands.
 Someone with less appetite for big swings in market value may prefer stocks of more established companies with moderate growth.
 A more aggressive investor, willing to accept some losses in pursuit of larger gains, may prefer growth stocks.
 These are stocks of younger companies in industries with faster rates of revenue growth but little or no earnings.
 High-risk investors are looking for the company with the potential to become the next Apple, Amazon or Tesla.

-Investment time horizon is a measure of where on the time spectrum the investor fits—are they young or old?
+is a measure of where on the time spectrum the investor fits—are they young or old?
 How long does the investor expect to hold the stocks?
 Short-term investments generally are those held less than one year.
 Beyond that, investments are regarded as long-term.

 The time horizon of holding a stock has two important implications: Capital gains from selling long-term stock holdings are taxed at a lower rate than regular income, while short-term stock gains are not.
 And the longer an investment is held, the more time it has to recover from any market slumps and grow through compounding of returns.